w3f/polkadot-validator-setup/README.md

 The connection between the validator node and the cloud nodes is performed defining a VPN to which all these nodes belong.
-The polkadot instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--external-nodes` parameter.
+The polkadot instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
 It is also proteccted by a firewall that only allows connections on the VPN port.

 # Workflow